vignettes/databasing-with-crestr.Rmd

 crestr

-comes with a built-in global calibration dataset
+comes with a companion global calibration dataset

-begin by loading crestr
+Let’s begin by loading crestr

 .